cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should be able to register a new account to use some feature only provide to authenticated user.
+- User should be able to register a new account to use some features only provide to an authenticated user.

 Implementation:

-- All feature related to user authentication are provide by allauth library.
+- All features related to user authentication are provided by the allauth library.
-- The template style by bootstrap 5 and the folder are place under /templates folder.
+- The template style by bootstrap 5 and the folder are placed under templates folder.
-- The 'Sign Up' link show on the account sub-navbar.
+- The 'Sign Up' link is shown on the account sub-navbar.

 <br>